Cymbiola cymbiola

 Cymbiola cymbiola, common name the crown volute, is a species of sea snail, a marine gastropod mollusk in the family Volutidae, the volutes.

 Description

-The size of the shell varies between 55 mm and 85 mm.
+Their shells are large in size, and the size of the shell varies between 55 mm and 85 mm.
+Their shells come in two distinct colors.
+The brown variant is fairly rare and is found in the same regions as the more common cream variant.